-In a way, Corinne and Segun's travel around Europe after graduation last year was a poetic way to end the undergraduate chapters of their lives.
-After all, they met and became close friends in the beginning of their freshman year since both of their lives were intertwined with the international students on campus.
-Segun was from England while Corinne was placed in the international house by pure chance.
+In a way, Corinne and Segun’s travel around Europe after graduation last year was a poetic way to end the undergraduate chapters of their lives.
+After all, they met and became close friends in the beginning of their freshman year since both lived in the international house on campus.
+Segun was there because he was from England, and Corinne was there by pure chance.
 While they had only been officially dating for less than a year before their trip, they had been good friends for almost four.

 Their itinerary was pretty straightforward.
 After graduation, Segun flew home, and Corinne stayed in Pennsylvania, working for a few weeks to save up the last bit of cash she needed for the trip.
 In the beginning of June, she then flew to meet him in England.
 They spent roughly five nights each in England, Paris, Barcelona, and Rome, and then spent two nights in Berlin before flying back to England for a few nights.
 Over all, the whole trip would be about a month.

-On why they chose the cities they did, Corinne explained, "I had been to Europe only once before and had always wanted to see more of it (especially England!).
-We decided to see as many places as possible.
-We figured we wanted to see the most stereotypical touristy places, and I was definitely the reason why we ended up going to Berlin."
+On why they chose the cities they did, Corinne explained, “I had been to Europe only once before and had always wanted to see more of it (especially England!).
+This was our ‘last hurrah’ before grad school and the real world, so we decided to see as many places as possible.
+We figured we wanted to see the most stereotypical touristy places, and I was definitely the reason why we ended up going to Berlin.”

 On their pre-departure moods: “We were really excited!
 We were both done with senior year, set to start graduate school programs in the fall, so this was our last real vacation before the real world.”

 As for how they were post-travel: “We both felt good.
 Yes, we both got grumpy at times with all the traveling and spending literally 700+ consecutive hours together, but we worked really well.
 It was good knowing we could survive the insanity of a month-long Eurotrip before moving together in the fall.”